tschecurity/Learning-React-HTML-Widget-Dashboard/README.md

-Dashboard widget using pre-built scripts to combine with what I have learned in a Machine Learning class - Logistc Regression.
+Dashboard widget using pre-built scripts to combine with what I have learned in a Machine Learning class - Logistic Regression.
 Using a React dashboard is quick way to display data with ease of changing look and feel.